Electronic bounds in magnetic crystals: 2D matrix-invariant inequalities

 To address the weaker upper bound on $n_{\rm e} \left| \langle \mm \rangle \right|$ (dotted line in \fref{fig3}), we turn to the link to optical absorption.
 According to \sref{saturation}, that bound saturates when the system becomes transparent at all frequencies for either left or right circular polarization.
 This happens at $\Delta = 1$: the left panel of \fref{fig4} shows strong absorption for left circular polarization (but only from transitions to the middle band, consistent with the earlier remarks on dipole transitions), and negligible optical absorption for right circular polarization.
 Instead, the right panel shows that at $\Delta = 3$ there is significant absorption for both polarizations, consistent with the unsaturated bound.

-In summary, four conditions conspire to produce the near convergence at $\Delta = 1$ of the five curves in \fref{fig3}: nearly flat bands, significant electric-dipole transitions from the filled band to the first empty band only, a lack of sign changes in $\mm(\k)$ across the BZ, and near-perfect optical transparency for one circular polarization.
-All four conditions are satisfied exacly in Landau levels, where the bounds are fully saturated (\sref{landau-levels-orb}).
+In summary, four conditions conspire to produce the near coincidence at $\Delta = 1$ of the five curves in \fref{fig3}: nearly flat bands, significant electric-dipole transitions from the filled band to the first empty band only, a lack of sign changes in $\mm(\k)$ across the BZ, and near-perfect optical transparency for one circular polarization.
+All four conditions are satisfied exactly in Landau levels, where the bounds are fully saturated (\sref{landau-levels-orb}).